cockatiella/snake-game/README.md

 # snake-game

-This is a simple snake game written in javascript using dom.
+This is a simple snake game written in javascript using dom & html canvas.

 ## How to play